Summary

 Read the full fact sheet- Teething symptoms are common in children and can be managed without medication.

-- The average child has their full set of 20 primary teeth by the age of 3 years.
+- The average child has 20 deciduous teeth by the age of 3 years.

-- Between the ages of about 6 and 7 years, the primary teeth start to shed and the permanent teeth begin to come through.
+- Between the ages of about 6 and 7 years, the deciduous teeth start to exfoliate and the permanent teeth begin to come through.

-- By the age of about 21 years, the average person has 32 permanent teeth – 16 in the upper jaw and 16 in the lower jaw.
+- By the age of about 21 years, the average person has 32 permanent teeth including their third molar (wisdom) teeth.

 On this page

-The development of primary teeth begins while the baby is in the womb.
-At about 5 weeks' gestation, the first buds of primary teeth appear in the baby's jaws.
-At birth, the baby has a full set of 20 primary teeth (10 in the upper jaw, 10 in the lower jaw) hidden under the gums.
-Primary teeth are also known as baby teeth, milk teeth or deciduous teeth.
+The development of deciduous teeth begins while the baby is in the womb.
+At about 5 weeks' gestation, the first buds of the deciduous teeth develop in the baby's jaws.
+At birth, the baby has all their deciduous teeth (10 in the upper jaw, 10 in the lower jaw) and some permanent teeth developing in the jaws.
+Deciduous teeth are also known as baby teeth, milk teeth, first teeth, or primary teeth.

 Types of teeth